misiektoja/spotify_profile_monitor/docs/configuration.md

 ```

 By default the tool will auto-search for dotenv file named `.env` in current directory and then upward from it.

+Commands that write a secret do not use that upward search when choosing a destination.
+Without `--env-file`, `--set-sp-dc`, `--set-webhook-url` and browser cookie import all write to `.env` in the current directory.

 You can specify a custom file with `DOTENV_FILE` or `--env-file` flag: